Painting North Shore Mural Day 5 – It’s Finished!

 Would you love to surf this tube?

-First, he wasn’t happy with the way the foilage was turning out.
+First, he wasn’t entirely excited about how the foilage was turning out.
 But that was eventually remedied, which you’ll read in detail later in this article.

 Cleaning up a water drip....